Metro-wide availability protection

 Quorum server considerations

-Quorum service software can be installed on any general purpose computer or laptop running Windows Server 2016, Server 2012, Server 2008, Server 2003, Windows Vista, Windows 10, 8, or 7; always powered on and with 100MB minimum disk space and a network interface card with connectivity to the everRun configuration via the management network.
+Quorum service software can be installed on any general-purpose computer or laptop running Windows Server 2016, Server 2012, Server 2008, Windows 10 or Windows 7; always powered on and with 100MB minimum disk space and a network interface card with connectivity to the everRun configuration via the management network.

 SplitSite network requirements